 - Genus: Chroococcus

-Some species may contain solitary cells but mostly families of 4 to 16 individual cells are found.
+Some species may contain solitary cells, but families of 4 to 16 individual cells are mostly found.
 Each cell of the colony is independent and is enveloped in a gelatinous mass.

-- The reproduction takes place by cell fission only.
+1. The reproduction takes place by cell fission only.

-- The characteristic feature of this class is the absence of Sexual reproduction and motile reproductive structures.
+4. The characteristic feature of this class is the absence of Sexual reproduction and motile reproductive structures.